MariuszKaminski/Milestone-Project-2/README.md

 ## Design Considerations

 ### Design ideas:
 The design is primarily based on Code Institute’s “Love Maths” tutorial by Anna Greaves.
 It is true to say that I have used the tutorial as a starting point, however while I was working on it and trying to addapt it to my ideas, I had to introduce extensive changes both to the appearance and the code.
 I have retained the idea of 4 buttons for different game types and the submit button for checking answers.
-The whole question area has been remodelled to be textbased with radio buttons to provide ansers instead of input boxes for numbers.
+The whole question area has been remodelled to be textbased with radio buttons used to provide ansers instead of input boxes for numbers.

 ### Design details

 The web application, in its entirety, utilizes Google Font “Ubuntu”.
-The colour used for the game area background is ##00FFBF (aquamarine).
+The colour used for the game area background is ##00FFBF (aquamarine) while the logo next to heading is a clipart sourced from ClipartPanda (http://www.clipartpanda.com/clipart_images/clip-art-geography-17521220).

 ## Features